schwill2018/schwill2018.github.io/_posts/2025-09-16-aircraft-ts-report.md

 The results are intended for near-term budgeting and scheduling.
 They could also inform detailed operational tasks such as parts ordering or shop assignments, but those fall outside the scope of this particular analysis.
 The short‑memory structure gives guidance on how to frame expectations rather than dictating exact actions.

 - **Budgets**: set cost ranges that reflect the short‑horizon signal and avoid false precision beyond a quarter.
-- **Staffing**: adjust labor expectations to the 2–3 month rhythm where it shows up (GLEX) and keep them shorter and tactical where it does not (Lear 60).
+- **Staffing**: adjust labor expectations to the 2–3 month rhythm where it shows up (large-cabin) and keep them shorter and tactical where it does not (small-cabin).
-- **Scheduling**: align higher‑load periods with the GLEX quarterly pulse and leave contingency room for Lear 60’s one‑off spikes.
+- **Scheduling**: align higher‑load periods with the large-cabin quarterly pulse and leave contingency room for the small-cabin jet’s one‑off spikes.

 The models do not replace operational expertise.
 However, they provide a consistent way to describe near-term expectations that complements how these aircraft already behave.

 ## Risks, limits, and redaction

 Regime shifts and vendor changes rewrite the script.
 Reporting lag can smear month boundaries.
 Redaction hides magnitudes, so small effects may look even smaller on the page.
-Lear’s early span is shorter than GLEX, so any longer cycle would require more history to confirm.
+The small-cabin jet’s early span is shorter than the large-cabin's, so any longer cycle would require more history to confirm.
 Looking ahead, a natural extension would be to bring Chartered Hours into the analysis.
 That addition could sharpen scheduling forecasts by linking office aircraft use with charter operations.
 That is the lay of the land, not an apology for modeling.

 ## Want the friendly read or the code